-Thanks to the recent software updates, PlayStation 4 and Xbox One owners can now use their respective console controllers to play games on Apple devices.
+Thanks to software updates in 2019, PlayStation 4 and Xbox One owners can now use their respective console controllers to play games on Apple devices.

-The new iOS update allows users to easily pair your DualShock 4 or select Xbox One controllers via Bluetooth with your favorite Apple products.
-Including the iPad, Apple TV, or any other device with the iOS 13 software installed.
+The iOS update allows you to easily pair a DualShock 4 or select Xbox One controllers via Bluetooth with your favorite Apple products — including the iPad, Apple TV, or any other device with the iOS 13 software installed.

-Although there are no restrictions as to what games you can use either controller, he new update is ideal for if you play a lot of Fortnite on your phone or want to check out the offerings available on the Apple Arcade.
+Although there are no restrictions as to which games you can use with either controller, the new update is ideal if you play a lot of Fortnite on your phone or want to check out the offerings available on the Apple Arcade.

 When it comes to setting up the controller with the device, it is incredibly straightforward.
 However, the pairing process will vary depending on the OS on each Apple product and controller you’re using.